gpetters94/Shades-of-gray-theme/README.md

 Thunderbird‘s Calendar (formaly Lightning) is using its own bright colors in default setting.
 The option for using theme colors is hidden as '*Accessibility*'.
 Open the Thunderbird settings and activate the checkbox '*Optimize colors for accessibility*' in calendar area.

-> **Note:** Thunderbird 68.0: there are several bugs in the new Calendar (Lightning) - e.g. events are sometimes not displayed in the "Today Pane".
-These problems can be handled by deleting the cache folder `~/.cache/thunderbird` before starting Thunderbird.
+> **Note:** Thunderbird 68.0: There are several bugs in the new Calendar (Lightning) - e.g. events are sometimes not visible in the "*Today Pane*".
+These problem can be handled by deleting the cache folder `/.cache/thunderbird` before starting Thunderbird (see also *Shades-of-gray-Readme.html*).

 ### Firefox